hh54188/jekyll-blog/_drafts/2017-05-15-fe-algorithm-tutorial-part-one.md

 Find the smallest missing number
 Count the number of occurrences in a sorted array Interpolation search vs Binary search
-Given an array arr[], find the maximum j – i such that arr[j] > arr[i] Maximum of all subarrays of size k (Added a O(n) method) Find whether an array is subset of another array | Added Method 3 Find the minimum distance between two numbers
+Maximum of all subarrays of size k (Added a O(n) method) Find the minimum distance between two numbers
 Find the repeating and the missing | Added 3 new methods Median in a stream of integers (running integers)